Dragons of Desolation: Plot synopsis

 With Verminaard dead, and the Hammer of Kharas recovered, the heroes have secured a safe passage for the refugees.
 If they have not done so in time, few survive.
 The Wedding of Goldmoon and Riverwind completes the story as the heroes consider what needs to be done next.

 Publication history

 DL4 Dragons of Desolation was written by Tracy Hickman and Michael Dobson with Harold Johnson and Bruce Nesmith.
 The cover art was painted by Keith Parkinson and interior illustrations were drawn by Larry Elmore and Jeff Butler.
 It was published by TSR in 1984 as a 32-page booklet with an outer folder and a large map.
 Its cover shows the heroes riding away from the floating tomb of Derkin.
-There is a very tiny TARDIS, Doctor Who, and K-9 hidden in the painting.
+There is a tiny TARDIS, as well as Doctor Who, and even K-9 hidden in the painting.